tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extension will result in a new ClientHello to process, so even the client's TLS version preferences may have changed.

-First, the server collects a set of candidate ECHConfig values.
+To begin, the server collects a set of candidate ECHConfig values.
 This list is determined by one of the two following methods:

 1. Compare ECHClientHello.config_id against identifiers of each known ECHConfig